Post-Christmas drop in NHS Covid staff absences stalls in parts of England

 An average of 28,434 NHS staff at hospital trusts in England were ill with coronavirus or having to self-isolate each day in the week to January 30, according to data from NHS England.

-This is down 6% on the average of 30,375 the previous week, but still much higher than the 17,836 average absences in the seven days to December 19.
+This is down 6 per cent on the average of 30,375 the previous week, but still much higher than the 17,836 average absences in the seven days to December 19.

-The figures suggest one in 33 (3%) of NHS staff working in acute hospital trusts were off sick or self-isolating due to Covid on average in the week to January 30, based on new NHS Digital monthly workforce data for October for acute trusts, the most recent available.
+The figures suggest one in 33 (3 per cent) of NHS staff working in acute hospital trusts were off sick or self-isolating due to Covid on average in the week to January 30, based on new NHS Digital monthly workforce data for October for acute trusts, the most recent available.

 But the NHS England figures, published on Thursday, also show that while the seven-day average number of Covid staff absences at English hospital trusts had fallen across every region since the week to January 9, there have been increases in the East of England, South East and South West in the most recent week.

-The biggest increases were in the South West and eastern England, both up 4%.
+The biggest increases were in the South West and eastern England, both up 4 per cent.

-Meanwhile, the biggest drop was in the North West, down 17% from an average of 5,654 in the week to January 23 to 4,687 in the seven days to January 30.
+Meanwhile, the biggest drop was in the North West, down 17 per cent from an average of 5,654 in the week to January 23 to 4,687 in the seven days to January 30.

-The North East and Yorkshire was down 8%, then London and the Midlands were both down 7%.
+The North East and Yorkshire was down 8 per cent then London and the Midlands were both down 7 per cent.

-Matthew Taylor chief executive of the NHS Confederation, said: “We have passed the peak of the Omicron variant, but the latest figures confirm that Covid, along with other seasonal winter pressures, continue to present direct and significant challenges to the capacity and performance of the NHS.

-“Though slowly decreasing, levels of staff absence across the health service remain high.
-During the week ending January 30, more than 70,000 staff were absent, with Covid-related reasons making up around 40% of these absences.
-We have heard from NHS leaders that increasing numbers of staff absences can also be attributed to long Covid, mental health, and delays to treatments of long-term conditions.

-“Regional variations in staff absences also mean that the challenge is particularly acute in certain parts of the country.
-Last week, one trust in the north east was forced to declare a critical incident as a result of its staff absences.”

-University Hospitals of Derby and Burton Foundation Trust had the highest proportion of staff off in the week to January 30 based on their October headcount, at 7%.
+University Hospitals of Derby and Burton Foundation Trust had the highest proportion of staff off in the week to January 30 based on their October headcount, at 7 per cent.

-It was followed by Nottingham University Hospitals NHS Trust and Sheffield Teaching Hospitals Foundation Trust, both at 6%.
+It was followed by Nottingham University Hospitals NHS Trust and Sheffield Teaching Hospitals Foundation Trust, both at 6 per cent.

 Overall, the seven-day average number of hospital trust staff off for all reasons was down from 72,077 in the week to January 23 to 70,340 in the most recent week.